u1642/EloverblikAPI/README.md

 Edit ImportMeterData/eloverblikParam.R and add meter number and yout token
 - meter <- "Insert your meter number here"
-- refreshtoken <- "Inserte your template here"
+- refreshtoken <- "Inserte your refreshtoken here"

 Run the script ImportMeterData/ImportMeterDataAPI.R Data will now be imported and stored: